-Do you want a low traffic Soho?
+Do you want people-friendly streets in Soho?

 Calling anyone who lives, works or has a child at school in Soho!
 Do you want less traffic, cleaner air and more space for people on Soho's streets?

 A new group called Soho Streets for People (previously Low Traffic Soho) began meeting in 2020, made up of people who live and/or work in Soho, supported by Westminster Healthy Streets and London Living Streets.
 We've been discussing how Soho could be less dominated by motor traffic and an even better place to live, work and visit.
 We would love more local members!
 Email email@example.com to find out more and get involved.